Pioter17/PAMiW---Projekt/README.md

 # PAMiW---Project
-It is project for university classes.
+It is project for one of university classes.
 The main purpose is to make a multi-platform application for CRUD operations on some data.

 ## Backend